aravindvnair99/Aarohan2018/README.md

 # :envelope: How do I contact the team?

-Check [here](https://github.com/aravindvnair99/Hall-Management-System/graphs/contributors) for the list of contributors.
+Check [here](https://github.com/aravindvnair99/Aarohan2018/graphs/contributors) for the list of contributors.
 Contact one of them through their profiles.

-# :book: Faculty role:

-* Print individual request.
-* Should be able to send request for booking a hall.
-* Should be able to cancel the request.
-* Should be able to modify the request.

-# :book: Dean role:

-* Should be able to accept the request.
-* Should be able to reject the request.
-* Should be able to view all the requests.
-* Should be able to modify the request.
-* Print all requests.

-# :book: Facility Department role:

-* View all the requests.
-* Print all requests.